trofi/trofi.github.io.gen/posts/293-mysterious-patchelf-linkage-bug.md

 My own commit!
 Uh-on.
 One of the problems is that it's a merge commit of the change, not the change itself.
 Why did bisect skip the change itself?
-Why the change caused this change at all?
+Why did the PR cause this failure at all?
 It did not make sense.
 Reverting the commit on top of `staging-next` did fix the `patchelf` linkage.
-Should be the culprit then?
+Should it be the culprit then?
 I was about to submit the revert and move on to less cryptic things.

 But for some reason just before giving up I tried to run `--rebuild` on